 6.45.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.45 applies to Fortran
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.45 applies to Fortran.

 Fortran permits a processor to supply extra intrinsic procedures or extra intrinsic modules but requires language processors to be able to diagnose their usage.
 The use of such intrinsics is not standard-conforming, even if the processor that provides them is standard-conforming.